 People warned us we would be tired, and I’ll admit it, we completely ignored those warnings.
 We were oh, so smug.
 We thought we were above the sleep woes of new parents and figured our bundle of joy would just figure out how to sleep.
 After all, how hard could it be?
 The experts say to put them in their crib when they’re drowsy and let them soothe themselves to sleep.
 Easy peasy!
 Except there’s two problems with this well known advice:

 - Most babies, if put down while still awake, will organize the world’s best one-person protest.
 They will not like being put down, out of the comfort of their parent’s arms, when every fiber of their being in that moment wants to be comforted and cuddled

 - Letting them figure out how to soothe themselves isn’t a thing.
-Babies stop crying in their cribs because they figure out no one is coming to get them, not because they’ve learned to soothe themselves.
+Many babies stop crying in their cribs because they figure out no one is coming to get them, not because they’ve learned to soothe themselves.
 Sarah Ockwell-Smith, a parenting expert says on the First Time Dads podcast, “We know it’s physiologically and psychologically impossible to teach a baby or toddler to self soothe.
 They don’t have the brain development or physical dexterity to do it.”

 *Disclaimer: many parents are able to sleep train their babies using the cry it out or extinction methods and if that works, great!
 I’m not judging those who have done or will do sleep training.
 I just want to present information for parents who have had no luck with sleep training and feel like they’re crazy as they bring their baby to bed with them yet again in order to get a few hours of sleep.
 When you look at some the research, “temporarily, there’s a positive effect.
 In the long term…that child [who has been sleep trained] will not sleep better than the child who was never sleep trained” -Sarah Ockwell-Smith